mb2o/docs/start/views.md

 		<?php echo Asset::scripts(); ?>
 	</head>

 Sometimes you may need to specify that an asset has dependencies.
-This means that the asset requires other assets must be declared in your view before it can be declared.
+This means that the asset requires other assets to be declared in your view before it can be declared.
 Managing asset dependencies couldn't be easier in Laravel.
-Remember, the "names" you gave to your assets.
+Remember the "names" you gave to your assets?
 You can pass them as the third parameter to the **add** method to declare dependencies:

 	Asset::add('jquery-ui', 'js/jquery-ui.js', 'jquery');

 Great!
 In this example, we are registering the **jquery-ui** asset, as well as specifying that it is dependent on the **jquery** asset.
 Now, when you place the asset links on your views, the jQuery asset will always be declared before the jQuery UI asset.
+Need to declare more than one dependency?
+No problem:

+	Asset::add('jquery-ui', 'js/jquery-ui.js', array('first', 'second'));

-To increase response times, it is common to place JavaScript at the bottom of HTML documents.
+To increase response time, it is common to place JavaScript at the bottom of HTML documents.
 But, what if you also need to place some assets in the head of your document?
 No problem.
 The asset class provides a simple way to manage asset **containers**.
 Simple call the **container** method on the Asset class and mention the container name.
 Once you have a container instance, you are free to add any assets you wish to the container using the same syntax you are used to:

 	Asset::container('footer')->add('example', 'js/example.js');